HTTP stands for Hyper Text Transfer Protocol and is the one that specifies the rules on the communication between two computers through internet.

 Verbs, allow us to have different responses for only one endpoint.

-Every request it's going to return a code status.
-Let's see which codes exists and why.
+Every request is going to return a status code.
+Let's see which codes exist and why.

 - 2xx: success.